fossasia/pslab-scripts/README.md

 Once a power source (power bank or cord to electricity outlet) is connected to the PSLab sensor box and the device has fully booted, a new measurement is automatically started.
 The measurement results are now collected in a CSV and can be exported in real time from the file server via WiFi:
 1. Connect your computer or smartphone to the WiFi Hotspot with the corresponding name (like "PSLab.Light.01").
 A detailed manual on how to connect for the first time can be found [here](/docs/network_connection_manual.md).
 2. Once connected, the PSLab will appear in the "Network Devices" section.
+<p align="center">
+    <img src="./docs/images/access_network_folder.png" alt="Access network device" width="70%">
+</p>
 Access the "data" folder and fetch some CSV measurement data file.
 This file can for example be opened by Excel or just a normal text editor.
 The current measurement file is updated automatically every few seconds.
-3. Analysis tasks can now be performed on this data, for example importing it into [Jupyter Notebook](https://jupyter.org/).

 <p align="center">
-    <img src="./docs/images/access_network_folder.png" alt="Access network device" width="70%">
-</p>
-*Accessing the PSLab as a network device.*
-<p align="center">
     <img src="./docs/images/sample_csv.png" alt="Sample CSV" width="50%">
 </p>
-*Sample CSV file with measurement data.*
+3. Analysis tasks can now be performed on this data, for example importing it into [Jupyter Notebook](https://jupyter.org/).

 To trigger the shut down process of the PSLab sensor box, please press the attached button for one to two seconds.